slavaleleka/ExtendedCss/README.md

 div[-ext-contains="/this .* banner/"]
 ```

-> Please note that in this example only a `div` with `id=selected` will be selected, because the next element does not contain any text; `banner` is a part of code, not text.
+> Please note that in this example only a `div` with `id=selected` will be selected, because the next element does not contain any text; `banner` is a part of code, not a text.

 <a id="extended-css-matches-css"></a>
 ### Pseudo-class `:matches-css()`